scd4j/gradle-plugins/README.md

 For more details of take a look at the [wiki](https://github.com/scd4j/gradle-plugins/wiki/02.-Basics)

 Thanks for the interest of making the softare delivery somewhat more professional.
+Hope you enjoy our tool

-SCD4J Team
+Sincerely, SCD4J Team